 Most businesses have been forced to close at some point to limit the spread of the disease since the coronavirus first appeared.
 This includes:

 - cinemas, theatres, concert halls, and bingo halls

 - leisure and sports facilities, gyms and spas

-Businesses in these sectors, or who provide products or services to these businesses, lost their livelihoods overnight.
-This encouraged many businesses to rethink their offering and look for new customers.
+Businesses in these sectors, or who provide products or services to these businesses, have experienced a massive negative impact on their livelihoods as a result of the pandemic.
+This has encouraged many businesses to rethink their offering and look for new customers.

 Starting a business during coronavirus

 Starting a business during the coronavirus outbreak is no different to starting a business at any other time.
 You need to draw up a business plan, work out your start-up costs (which may be minimal if you are operating from home), how you will finance the business and how you will market your business and let potential customers know your business exists.
 This may be more difficult if you have been made redundant or are managing on a smaller income.